rbrunner007/shuriken-framework/README.md

 touch /var/log/shuriken
 ```

+Make sure you restart the syslog daemon after you change this with `sudo systemctl restart syslog.service`

 ### Per-Exploit Logs

 Each exploit attempt gets its own log directory, in the `logs` directory.
 Each log directory is timestamped, and includes the team name and target IP.
 For example, it might look something like: `exploits/example_slowpoke/logs/2015-07-01-02:37:58-samurai-104.236.67.106-94230`.